bradchristie/taminations-flutter/assets/c1/phantom_formation.md

 >

-It is also possible to have a phantom formation where some of the dancers feel like they're in columns (as below).
+It is also possible to have a phantom formation where some of the dancers feel like they're in Columns (as below).
 However, this variation is not appropriate for use at C-1.

 >